isLenk/Shipwreck-Roblox-Game/README.md

 (1) Segregates client/server data to prevent unwanted client-sided changes from replicating to the server; remotes are used to ensure only developer-allowed changes would be made.
 As a result, this update reduces the ability for exploiters to alter the game environment for other players.

-This repository README.md is a collection of GIFs that show milestones and random things during my development.
+This repository README.md is a collection of GIFs that show milestones and random things during my development. *Written with fanciness.*

 ---